helloSystem/Utilities/README.md

 # Utilities

-Utilities written for FreeBSD in PyQt5, meant for use with GNUstep (but possibly eventually also [hello](https://github.com/probonopd/hello/))
+Utilities written for FreeBSD in PyQt5, meant for use with GNUstep (but possibly eventually also [hello](https://github.com/probonopd/hello/)).

+This is a work in progress.

+* One Python source code file per app
+* Tested on FreeBSD in GWorkspace.app
+* To the user, at least(!) as simple as the Mac counterpart

+Pull requests welcome.

 ## Keyboard.app